 Treatment: Oftentimes, sleep specialists first try behavioral therapy for these sleep movement conditions; however, if symptoms do not decrease or cease your doctor may try additional treatments, including medications.
 Sometimes Parkinson’s disease medications may be successful in preventing symptoms of sleep movement disorders such as restless legs syndrome.
 Hypnotic medications (sleeping pills) or anti-seizure medications may be considered by your sleep specialist.
 Your iron levels may be monitored and an iron pill may be prescribed only in instances where you have an iron deficiency.
 In severe cases, narcotic pain medications are prescribed to relieve pain associated with nighttime movement disorders.

 Certain sleep issues can be treated with behavioral or cognitive therapy, while other disorders require medical attention and treatment which vary depending on the category of sleep-related affliction.
-If you experience sleep issues which are affecting your ability to function properly during the day, it is recommended that you seek the assistance of your family physician.
+If you experience sleep issues that are affecting your ability to function properly during the day, it is recommended that you seek the assistance of your family physician.
 He or she can review your symptoms with you and discuss your options as well as recommend a qualified sleep specialist to assist you further with treatment.